 Figure 6.1 illustrates an example of the procedure for Immediate MDT reporting.

-Figure 6.1
+Figure 6.1 Procedure for Immediate MDT reporting

 In case of Immediate MDT, the MDT related measurements are sent in RRC as part of the existing RRC measurements.
 Whenever the eNB/RNC receives the MDT measurements it shall save it to a Trace Record.
 The Trace Records are sent to the TCE either directly or via EM (where EM can reside in the eNB/RNC).